Robust Equilibria in Concurrent Games: Hardness

-Note that we already proved \PSPACE-membership in the preceding section (Thm.~\ref{thm:pspace-membership}) and that hardness holds even when every player have a simple reachability objective (weights are either $0$ or $1$, and can be $1$ only on terminal states). \begin{proof} We encode \QSAT formulas with $n$ variable into a game with $2\cdot n+2$ players, such that the formula is valid if, and only if, there is $n$-resilient equilibria.

-We can assume that we are given a formula of the form $\phi = \forall x_1. \exists x_2.\ \forall x_3 \cdot \exists x_n.\ C_1 \land \cdots \land C_k$, where each $C_k$ is of the form $\ell_{1,k} \lor \ell_{2,k} \lor \ell_{3,k}$ and each $\ell_{j,k}$ is a literal (i.e. $x_m$ or $\lnot x_m$ for some $m$).
+Note that we already proved \PSPACE-membership in Thm.~\ref{thm:pspace-membership}.
+We give the construction and intuition of the reduction to show hardness and leave the proof of correctness in the appendix.
+We encode \QSAT formulas with $n$ variable into a game with $2\cdot n+2$ players, such that the formula is valid if, and only if, there is $n$-resilient equilibria.
+We assume that we are given a formula of the form $\phi = \forall x_1. \exists x_2.\ \forall x_3 \cdot \exists x_n.\ C_1 \land \cdots \land C_k$, where each $C_k$ is of the form $\ell_{1,k} \lor \ell_{2,k} \lor \ell_{3,k}$ and each $\ell_{j,k}$ is a literal (i.e. $x_m$ or $\lnot x_m$ for some $m$).
 We define the game $\calG_\phi$ as illustrated by an example in \figurename~\ref{fig:hardness}.
 It has a player $A_m$ for each positive literal $x_m$, and a player $B_m$ for each negative literal $\lnot x_m$.
 We add two extra players \eve and \adam. \eve is making choices for the existential quantification and \adam for the universal ones.
 When they chose a literal, the corresponding player can either go to a sink state $\bot$ or continue the game to the next quantification.
 Once a literal has been chosen for all the variables, \eve needs to chose a literal for each clause.
 The objective for \eve and the literal players is to reach $\bot$.
 The objective for \adam is to reach $\top$.
 We ask whether there is a $(n+1)$-resilient equilibrium.